jdelacruz1223/ObsidianGitTest/ObsidianGitTest/Strategy.md

 	8 for sleep
 	8 for personal

 !!!
 What people do outside of working is not my business.
 So I should require *at least 8 hours minimum* of work contributed.
-No one should
+No one should work more than 4 hours straight and I would high advise against working

 | Type       | Time    | Suggested Timeframes |